Diazepam for muscle spasm

 • Your child may have difficulty controlling their movements (ataxia) or walking, may develop difficulty talking, become irritable or show odd behaviour, or they may feel light-headed (as if they may faint).
 Diazepam may make these symptoms worse in children who already have them.
 Contact your doctor if this happens.

-Can other common medicines be given at the same time as diazepam?
+Can other medicines be given at the same time as Diazepam?

 • Diazepam can make your child sleepy, so do not give your child any other drugs that also have this effect, such as some medicines for hay fever.